 Here’s how your team can perfect your social media strategy.

 What is the conversion rate of social media?

 While there’s no single answer for B2B social media conversion rates, there are some calculated assumptions you can use to gauge efficacy.
-A Marketo study pegged social media conversion at 1.95%, vs. inbound at 3.82%, after studying more than 4,000 user account's data.
+For B2B companies, social media conversion rates fall around 1.55% on average, according to 2021 research from Ruler Analytics.